broadinstitute/antenna/README.md

 Antenna is a cloud pipeline for the identification of sgRNA reads in viral next generation sequencing data.

 ## System Requirements
 The antenna pipeline can be run using any WDL execution engine, such as Cromwell or miniwdl.
 The pipeline was been tested using miniwdl version 1.4.3.
+The miniwdl package can be found [here](https://github.com/chanzuckerberg/miniwdl).

 To install the python package you will require python 3.8 or later and the required packages listed under REQUIREMENTS.txt